 Where did we go wrong?
 Nowhere, actually.

 Friendships come and go.
 Some dissolve thanks to geography or changing interests and obligations.
 Others die a slow death, poisoned by bad behavior.
-Not only is this normal, understanding how such alliances change is an essential part of learning how to deal with personal boundaries, says Natalie Lue, a London-based writer and founder of the relationship website Baggage Reclaim.
+Not only is this normal, understanding how growing apart from friends occurs is an essential part of learning how to deal with personal boundaries, says Natalie Lue, a London-based writer and founder of the relationship website Baggage Reclaim.

 In fact, Lue says, it’s healthy to let go of connections that are harmful or have outlived their use-by date.
 And there are ways to do so gracefully and without guilt.